Living with the Enemy (Australian TV series): Notes

 In episode 4, "Counter-Jihadist" Ben lived with devout Muslim couple Lydia and Ahmed, and was supposed to host them in his home.
 But he stormed out only three days into the 10-day experiment, saying that "moderate Muslims" do not exist.

+In episode 6, Robert Borsak of the NSW Shooters, Fishers and Farmers Party was a Guest on the episode.

 DVD release

 The DVD will be released on 8 October 2014.